 5.4 Grading.

-Grading shall be designed to blend into the natural landscape.
+Grading and associated retaining walls shall be designed to blend into the natural landscape.
 Cuts and fills should be feathered into the existing terrain within the Lot.
-The DRB recommends that retaining walls be constructed on slopes greater than 2:1.
+Maximum finished grade shall be 2:1 unless otherwise recommended by a Colorado PE based on a site-specific geotechnical report.
+Retaining wall materials shall be natural stone veneer, limited board formed concrete, or boulders as approved by the DRB.
+Other retaining wall materials may be approved by the DRB as a specific approval.

 5.5 Drainage.